Petrophile arcuata

-Petrophile arcuata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile arcuata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a spreading shrub with cylindrical leaves and oval to spherical heads of hairy yellowish flowers.

 Description

 Petrophile arcuata is a shrub that typically grows to a height of 0.7–1.5 m and has more or less glabrous branchlets.
 The leaves are cylindrical, 5–15 mm long and 0.7–1.0 mm wide.
 The flowers are arranged in sessile, oval to spherical heads about 12 mm in diameter, with a few glabrous egg-shaped involucral bracts at the base.
 The flowers are about 12 mm long, creamy yellow to yellow and hairy.
 Flowering occurs from September to October and the fruit is a nut, fused with others in a more or less spherical head 10–15 mm in diameter.

 Taxonomy

 Petrophile arcuata was first formally described in 1995 by Donald Bruce Foreman in Flora of Australia.
 The specific epithet (arcuata) means "curved like a bow", referring to leaves.